ncphillips/crowdstudy/README.md

 JSDocs is not yet supported.

 ## Experiments
 Each experiment is represented by an Express app located in the `experiments` directory.
 These experiments are mounted on a URL which corresponds to the experiment name.

-Three example experiments are provided.
-The first is a simple example that just shows how to make an experiment app, the second is an app which is meant to be interacted with using client-side javascript built into the Crowdflower and mTurk jobs, and the third is meant to be accessed via an external link.

 ### Basic App Structure
 Experiment sub-applications have the following structure:

     example/
         public/
+            images/
+                img_0.png
+                img_1.png
             scripts/
                 ExampleButton.jsx
                 ExampleButton.js